-Your work as a furniture restorer could range from simple tasks such as re-gluing parts that have fallen off to completely rebuilding a piece of furniture, including making missing pieces.
+Your work as a furniture restorer can range from simple tasks such as re-attaching parts that have come away to completely rebuilding and finishing a piece of furniture, including making missing pieces.
 You may specialise in furniture of a particular type or period.

-- deciding on the best way to conserve or restore a piece of furniture
+- work out the best way to conserve or restore a piece of furniture

-- keeping photographic and written records of projects
+- keep photographic and written records of projects

-- using techniques such as woodturning, veneering and marquetry (designs using small pieces of inlaid wood)
+- use techniques such as woodturning, veneering and marquetry - designs using small pieces of inlaid wood

-- providing specialist information to colleagues and the public.
+- provide specialist information to colleagues and the public.

 You would need to keep up to date with developments in equipment and techniques.
-As a self-employed restorer you would also have to promote your services and deal with the administration involved in running a business.
+As a self-employed restorer you would also have to promote your services and deal with the administration side of running a business.